Navigating the Costume Department Dynamics

 This overview is called the Wardrobe Bible, and becomes a crucial communication tool for the Wardrobe and Costume team to keep track of all the items.

-The Wardrobe Bible used to be, and still very often is, a physical book with pictures of the actores and all costume changes.
+The Wardrobe Bible used to be, and still very often is, a physical book with pictures of the actors and all costume changes.
 It consists of all the Pre-Production work, such as the costume plot and initial script breakdown and personal details .

 The first pictures are taken during the last fitting, and then on every shooting day, before and after every scene.